 Prepare the syrup first.
 Combine sugar and water in a pan and bring it to boil.
 Let it simmer for a few minutes and then remove from the heat.

 Melt butter in a large pan and add in flour and nuts if you are using.
 Stir it well using a wooden spoon and bring it to very low heat and keep stirring until the flour gets golden brown and you feel a toasted aroma.
 Remove it from the heat.

-If you want to take this simple dessert to a next level, you know what you need: Chocolate!
+If you want to take this un helva to a next level, you know what you need: Chocolate!
 Melt dark chocolate in a heat-proof cup over simmering water.
 Add this into the halva when you pour the syrup into it and follow the same steps mentioned above.
-If you are a chocolate fan, I’m sure you will love that version more.
+If you are a chocolate fan, I'm sure you will love that version even more.

-Although their methods and the main ingredients are almost the same, they are not the same.
-Unlike Turkish halva, Persian halva recipe has two more flavors: saffron and rosewater.
+Although their methods and the main ingredients are almost the same, these are not exactly the same treats.
+Unlike Turkish halva, Persian halva has two more flavors: saffron and rosewater.
 These are added in the syrup while it is boiling.

 A super easy Turkish dessert with 6 ingredients.